WJ714/Bridginggap-flux/README.md

 # Things to do before workshop
 - creat an account for downloading FLUXNET data: https://amfcdn.lbl.gov/create
-- download FLUXNET data for their study sites; (have a pdf with screencut of webpage ...)
+- download FLUXNET data for their study sites;
-- download the github repo one week before the workshop (link to be updated);
+- download the github repo one week before the workshop;
-- basic plotting package on their compute: list of R package (basic); list python (pandas ....
+- basic plotting package on your compute: list of R package (basic); list python (pandas ....
 Mo)
-- test binder in this repo
+- test binder

--

 ### 📚 Three tutorials are included here:
 1. 🌐 Get familiarized with the FLUXNET dataset